Palo Alto Networks URL FilteringPublished 2022-02-07

 How do you check if a site is properly categorized?

-you can retrieve a URL or IP address category information using the PAN “Test a Site” tool: found here
+You can retrieve a URL or IP address category information using the PAN “Test a Site” tool.

 How do you block a specific website?